JoeCare/django-tinymce4-widget/docs/index.rst

 The main difference  with the original fork is that it **does not** include any static files, it's using the TinyMCE from the CDN by default.

-**django-tinymce4-widget** can use `django-filebrowser`_ or `django-filebrowser-no-grappelli`_
-as a file manager for TinyMCE 4 to insert images and file links into edited text.
-In addition to that, the application includes a spellchecker service for TinyMCE 4 spellchecker plugin.

 Compatibility
 -------------